amfarrell/conda-docs/docs/source/build_tutorials/pkgs.rst

 =====================================================

 Continuum's Conda toolset provides cross-platform binary package management.
+Originally created to distribute Python packages, conda is in active development and can now install packages in `R <https://binstar.org/r/r-plyr>`, `Javascript <https://binstar.org/wakari/nodejs>`, `Lua <https://binstar.org/alexbw/luajit>`, `Perl <https://binstar.org/dan_blanchard/perl>` and more.
-Originally built to furnish Python distributions, the tools are in active development and being applied in many use cases.
-This tutorial explores what goes into building conda packages, particularly for a typical Python package built with
+This tutorial will teach you what goes into building conda packages, starting with a typical Python package built with

 .. code-block:: bash

     $ python setup.py install

-Conda packaging can be as simple as issuing a one-line command.
-Linked libraries are located relative to the binary (rather than referenced with absolute paths) and the software is bundled and ready to ship.
+Creating a conda package can be as simple as issuing a one-line command.

-Other package builds are not trivial, especially if complex dependencies are involved or the package was built in an ad-hoc way that does not conform to the usual placement of files relative to one another.
-This tutorial will move through the gradations of difficulty to illustrate both the potential and challenges of using conda to package and distribute your software.
+Other times, when dependencies are more complex or the packages files were placed in an ad-hoc way relative to one another.
+We'll start with the easy cases and work through to the hard ones.

 Install conda and conda-build
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^